Skip to content

 • Nodes: Your DataFrames.

-• Effortless Queries: When you request a metric across certain dimensions, the hypercube automatically traverses these connections (even across multiple "hops") to gather the necessary data.
+• Effortless Queries: The hypercube handles the relationships for you.
+When you request a metric across certain dimensions, the hypercube automatically traverses these connections to gather the necessary data.

-• Consistency: Define your metrics and dimensions once, and they can be reliably used across the entire data model.
+• Consistency: Define your metrics and queries once; they will be stateful and can be used reliably across the entire analysis journey.

-For the hypercube to function correctly, your data model must be a Directed Acyclic Graph (DAG).
+For the hypercube to function correctly, your data model must be a Acyclic Graph.
 This means you must avoid cyclic relationships (or circular references).
-Such cycles break the logic of data traversal and can lead to incorrect or infinite aggregations.
+Such cycles create ambiguous join paths that break the logic of data traversal and aggregations.